cbonoz/online25/notes.md

 Hardhat – Used for contract development, deployment, and verification.
 Hardhat’s scripting and testing environment made it possible to quickly simulate multiple fraud scenarios, verify contracts on testnets, and emit events compatible with explorer indexing.

-Blockscout – Integrated as both a transparency layer and developer tool.
-Every SafeSend action (deposit, fraud attestation, refund, release) emits an event visible through Blockscout’s explorer and SDK, making the entire fraud arbitration process publicly auditable.
+Blockscout – Integrated as both a transparency layer and developer tool using the official Blockscout SDK (@blockscout/app-sdk).
+Every SafeSend action (deposit, fraud attestation, refund, release) emits an event visible through Blockscout's explorer and SDK, making the entire fraud arbitration process publicly auditable.

+**Blockscout SDK Integration Features:**
+- **Real-time Transaction Notifications** – Toast notifications with pending/success/error states appear instantly for all escrow operations (create, release, refund, fraud marking)
+- **Transaction History Popups** – Interactive popups allow users to view complete transaction history for contracts, wallet addresses, and PYUSD token transfers
+- **Contract Activity Monitoring** – Dedicated buttons throughout the app to view SafeSend contract transactions in real-time
+- **PYUSD Transaction Tracking** – Direct access to PYUSD token transaction history via integrated explorer

 The contract is written in Solidity, deployed on Ethereum testnets, and uses a single shared escrow logic that supports multiple businesses.
 Each business registers its own oracle for fraud attestations, allowing scalable participation without redeploying new contracts.